-Write caching is enabled along with read caching.
-For write caching, the same buffer space and segmentation is used as set up for read functions.
-The buffer segmentation scheme is set up or changed independently, having nothing to do with whether or not read and write caching is enabled or disabled.
-When a write command is issued, the cache is first checked to see if any logical blocks that are to be written are already stored in the cache from a previous read or write command.
+If read caching is enabled (RCD=0), then data written to the medium is retained in the cache to be made available for future read cache hits.
+The same buffer space and segmentation is used as set up for read functions.
+The buffer segmentation scheme is set up or changed independently, having nothing to do with the state of RCD.
+When a write command is issued, if RCD=0, the cache is first checked to see if any logical blocks that are to be written are already stored in the cache from a previous read or write command.
 If there are, the respective cache segments are cleared.
 The new data is cached for subsequent Read commands.

-If the number of write data logical blocks exceeds the size of the segment being written into when the end of the segment is reached, the data is written into the beginning of the same cache segment, overwriting the data that was written there at the beginning of the operation.
+If the number of write data logical blocks exceeds the size of the segment being written into, when the end of the segment is reached, the data is written into the beginning of the same cache segment, overwriting the data that was written there at the beginning of the operation.
 However, the drive does not overwrite data that has not yet been written to the medium.